Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 > **Definition** \
 > A hierarchical level of a node indicates the depth of a hierarchy at which a node resides.

 The amount of detail displayed on maps (in mapping platforms) depends on a zoom level.
 [Grouping of clusters](#grouping-of-clusters-glossary) approach uses the same idea.
-At the deepest (lowest or zero) level of the hierarchy, the graph shows all possible details.
-And at the highest level of the hierarchy, the graph shows only those single nodes that are representatives of hierarchies themselves.
+At the deepest (lowest) level of the hierarchy, the graph shows all possible details.
+And at the highest level (zero level) of the hierarchy, the graph shows only those single nodes that are representatives of hierarchies themselves.

 <h3 id="current-hierarchical-level-glossary">Current hierarchical level</h3>